 The Corporation operates an Option Plan and LTIP (as further detailed below) to provide its employees, consultants, officers and directors with a long-term incentive for high performance and commitment to the Corporation.
-Options granted under the Option Plan and RSUs and restricted stock granted under the LTIP vest over a period of time as designated by the Board.
+Options granted under the Option Plan and RSUs and restricted stock granted under the LTIP are subject to a combination of time and performance-based vesting restrictions as designated by the Board.

 The Corporation believes that participation by the NEOs in the Option Plan and LTIP aligns the interests of the NEOs with those of the Corporation's Shareholders, as the NEOs are rewarded for positive performance through share price appreciation.
-As a result of the vesting period for issued options, RSUs and restricted stock, participation by the NEOs in the Option Plan and LTIP focuses the NEOs on the long-term appreciation of the Corporation's share price.
+As a result of the vesting restrictions for issued options, RSUs and restricted stock, participation by the NEOs in the Option Plan and LTIP focuses the NEOs on the long-term appreciation of the Corporation's share price.